caup/DirectoryHelper/README.md

 # DirectoryHelper

-#### Creates a new directory along with a specified number of sub-directories
+#### Creates a new directory along with the specified number of sub-directories

 ##### `Example:`